helbertrios/whub-parser/Readme.txt

 (2) Source Code for the Java program

+    It is in file whub-parser-master.zip or git clone https://github.com/helbertrios/whub-parser.git

 (3) MySQL schema used for the log data

    It is in file "data.sql"